ashishume/Axpo-shop-ecommerce/README.md

 ### Prerequisites

 - Node.js and npm: Make sure you have Node.js and npm installed.
 You can download them from https://nodejs.org/.
-- MongoDB: Install and set up MongoDB.
-You can download it from https://www.mongodb.com/try/download/community.

 ### Installation